edgelesssys/constellation/docs/docs/workflows/config.md

 </tabItem>
 <tabItem value="aws" label="AWS">

 By default, Constellation uses `m6a.xlarge` VMs (4 vCPUs, 16 GB RAM) to create your cluster.
 Optionally, you can switch to a different VM type by modifying **instanceType** in the configuration file.
-Supported are all nitroTPM-enabled machines.
+Supported are all nitroTPM-enabled machines with a minimum of 4 vCPUs (`xlarge` or larger).
 Refer to the [list of nitroTPM-enabled instance types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/enable-nitrotpm-prerequisites.html) or run `constellation config instance-types` to get the list of all supported options.

 </tabItem>
 </tabs>